-Figure 5: Pseudo-code for sequential implementation of the layout transformation algorithm the final array before processing the next template.
+Another optimization is possible when operating at the file I/O level.
+Instead of operating on the entire array on a pass before proceeding to the next pass, each template can be processed through all the passes and written into the final array before processing the next template.
 Thus additional space for only two templates is required (the space on the output array is not useful in this case as it is used during the transformation and might not have enough contiguous free space to store the intermediates).
-With the GA/DRA model, using this optimization would involve creating and using disk arrays the size of a template.
+With the GA/DRA model, using this optimization would involve creating and using DRAs the size of a template.

-Thus the GA/DRA model supports incremental development and tuning by not precluding the use of lower-level programming models.
+Thus, the GA/DRA model supports incremental development and tuning by not precluding the use of lowerlevel programming models.